caracal-pipeline/caracal-docs/sphinx/_build/html/_sources/manual/workers/selfcal/index.rst.txt

 **img_sofia_settings**
 --------------------------------------------------

-  SoFiA source-finder settings used for the imaging iterations whose entry in 'image/clean_mask_method' below is 'sofia'.
-The resulting clean-mask is located in <output>/masking.
+  SoFiA source finder settings used for the imaging iterations whose entry in 'image/cleanmask_method' below is 'sofia'.
+The resulting clean mask is located in <output>/masking.

   **kernels**